eugenia1984/english/glossary.md

 - **enjoy**: When you like doing something very much, you can say you enjoy it.
 It's a simple way to express that something makes you happy.
 For example, you can say, `I enjoy playing video games` if playing video games is fun for you

+- **enjoy the most**: is used to express a preference or favorite aspect of something.

 - **Emergencies** are serious, unexpected situations that require immediate action, like a fire or a medical crisis.
 Emergencies is the plural form of emergency

 - **ergonomic**: refers to the design of products intended to provide optimum comfort and to avoid stress or injury.
 Ex.: ergonomic chair, ergonomic mouse